AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list_staff` : Lists all staff in the address book.

+   * `add_stu name/John Doe matric/A0234567B phone/98765432 email/johnd@example.com a/311, Clementi Ave 2, #02-25
-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   emergency/91234567 block/A level/5 room/3 designation/1` : Adds a student named `John Doe` to the address book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete_ext 3` : Deletes the 3rd external party shown in the current external party list.

-   * `clear` : Deletes all contacts.
+   * `view_event 2` : Views the 2nd event in the address book, associated with its respective lists.

    * `exit` : Exits the app.